Bobby Beathard: Personal life

 Beathard resided with his wife Christine in Franklin, Tennessee.
 Beathard's younger brother, Pete Beathard, was a quarterback at USC, the Kansas City Chiefs and the Houston Oilers.
 One of Beathard's sons, Casey Beathard, is a country music songwriter.
-His other son, Kurt Beathard, is a football coach, formerly the offensive coordinator for Illinois State.
+Another son, Kurt Beathard, is a football coach, formerly the offensive coordinator for Illinois State.
+A third son, Jeff, is a scout for the Commanders, and was Mr. Irrelevant, being the last pick in the 1988 NFL draft.

 His grandson, Jeffery "Bobo" Beathard, played four years at Appalachian State University as a wide receiver; while other grandsons, C. J. Beathard and Tucker Beathard, are a quarterback and a singer-songwriter respectively.
 Another of Beathard's grandsons, Clayton Beathard, was fatally stabbed in a bar fight in Nashville, Tennessee, in 2019.

 Beathard participated in the 1984 New York City Marathon.
-From 2005 to 2009, Beathard was a consecutive 5 time first place winner in the men's age 65 and over group at the World Bodysurfing Championships held annually in Oceanside, California.
+From 2005 to 2009, Beathard was a consecutive 5 time first-place winner in the men's age 65 and over group at the World Bodysurfing Championships held annually in Oceanside, California.
 Beathard was inducted into the Cal Poly Mustangs Athletics Hall of Fame in 1988.
 He was inducted into the Pro Football Hall of Fame and Chargers Hall of Fame in 2018.

-Beathard died from Alzheimer's disease at his home in Franklin, Tennessee, on January 30, 2023, at the age of 86.
+Beathard died on January 30, 2023, from Alzheimer's disease at his home in Franklin, Tennessee.